dfinity/awesome-internet-computer/README.md

 - [Internet Computer for Geeks](https://internetcomputer.org/whitepaper.pdf) - Whitepaper written by the DFINITY team.
 - [Internet Computer Wiki](https://wiki.internetcomputer.org/wiki/Internet_Computer_wiki) - General knowledge resource about the Internet Computer.
 - [How it works](https://internetcomputer.org/how-it-works) - Learn how the IC realizes the vision of the World Computer.
+- [Constellation Book](https://neutronstardao.github.io/constellation.github.io/about.html) - Unlock the Depths of IC Technology Through a Book.

 ## Blogs